stijn-dejongh/lovecraft_public_domain/raw_converts/sk.md

 stream whose falls a little way off sang runic incantations to the lurking fauns and aegipans and dryads.

-  Then he came to the strange cave in the forest slope, the dreaded &ldquo;snake-den&rdquo;
-which country folk shunned, and away from which Benijah had warned him again and again.
-It was deep; far deeper than anyone but Randolph suspected, for the boy had found a fissure in the farthermost black corner that led to a loftier grotto beyond&mdash;a haunting sepulchral place whose granite walls held a curious illusion of conscious artifice.
+  Then he came to the strange cave in the forest slope, the dreaded  "snake-den " which country folk shunned, and away from which Benijah had warned him again and again.
+It was deep; far deeper than anyone but Randolph suspected, for the boy had found a fissure in the farthermost black corner that led to a loftier grotto beyond--a haunting sepulchral place whose granite walls held a curious illusion of conscious artifice.
 On this occasion he crawled in as usual, lighting his way with matches filched from the sitting-room match-safe, and edging through the final crevice with an eagerness hard to explain even to himself.
 He could not tell